vertex-link/visualizer/README.md

 - Components (like PokemonStatsComponent) are added to Actors, providing data and behaviour.
 Components automatically attempt to resolve their dependencies (@RequireComponent) once added.

 ### Event Handling (examples/game/systems.ts, examples/components/ActionBar.ts):
-- Systems or Components use @OnEvent to listen for specific events (e.g., BattleStartEvent, PlayerChoseMoveEvent).
+- Actors or Components use @OnEvent to listen for specific events (e.g., BattleStartEvent, PlayerChoseMoveEvent).
 - When an event is emitted (using emit(new MyEvent(...))), the corresponding decorated methods are automatically invoked.

 ### Update Loops: